pinecone-io/go-pinecone/CONTRIBUTING.md

 ## Environment Setup

-At a minimum, you will need to declare a `PINECONE_API_KEY` variable in your environment in order to interact with Pinecone services, and run the integration tests locally.
-If `PINECONE_API_KEY` is available in you environment, the `Client` struct can be created with `NewClient` without any additional configuration parameters.
+At a minimum, you will need to declare a `PINECONE_API_KEY` variable in your environment in order to interact with Pinecone services, and run integration tests locally.
+If `PINECONE_API_KEY` is available in your environment, the `Client` struct can be created with `NewClient` without any additional configuration parameters.
 Alternatively, you can pass `ApiKey` as a configuration directly through `NewClientParams`.

 ````shell
 ### API Definitions submodule